shariq1989/cookbook/content/recipe/shrimp_etoufee.md

 For the Etoufee:

+1. In a small bowl, gather the ingredients for the Cajun seasoning.
+Set aside.
-1. In a heavy-bottomed saute pan, melt the butter over medium-high heat.
+2. In a heavy-bottomed saute pan, melt the butter over medium-high heat.
 Then, add the corn starch.
 Whisk until it begins to foam and a roux forms, about 3 minutes.
-2. Add the onion, celery, green bell pepper, and garlic.
+3. Add the onion, celery, green bell pepper, and garlic.
 Cook until vegetables soften, about 5-7 minutes.
-3. Next, add the Cajun seasoning, bay leaves, and thyme sprigs.
+4. Next, add the Cajun seasoning, bay leaves, and thyme sprigs.
 Cook until aromatic.
-4. Stir in the reserved shrimp broth and simmer for 30 minutes over medium heat.
+5. Stir in the reserved shrimp broth and simmer for 30 minutes over medium heat.
-5. Add the shrimp to the broth and cook for 3-5 minutes.
+6. Add the shrimp to the broth and cook for 3-5 minutes.
 Cater the cooking time based on the size of the shrimp you use; be careful not to overcook the shrimp.
-6. Season the etoufee with salt and serve with rice.
+7. Season the etoufee with salt and serve with rice.

 ### ABOUT THE MEAL